 Bosch Alumni Network

-Founded in 2017, the Bosch Alumni Network brings together about 8,000 former and current fellows, grantees and employees of the Robert Bosch Stiftung and its partners, and supports them as agents of change in their communities.
-The network contributes to an open, just and sustainable world by convening diverse perspectives, enabling knowledge sharing and empowering members to take collective action.
+Founded in 2017, the Bosch Alumni Network brings together about 8,500 former and current fellows, grantees and employees of the Robert Bosch Stiftung and its partners and supports them as agents of change in their communities.
+The network contributes to an open, just, and sustainable world by convening diverse perspectives, enabling knowledge sharing and mutual support, as well as empowering members to take collective action.

-With a decentralized structure and clusters based on topic and region, the network connects members with common interests and different backgrounds from around 140 countries, to foster cross-sectoral exchange and international collaborations.
+With a decentralized structure and communities based on topic and region, the network connects members with common interests and different backgrounds from around 140 countries, to foster cross-sectoral exchange and international collaborations.

-Members meet and exchange, collaborate and support each other on the online platform boschalumni.net.
-Both the network and the platform help members not only maintain a strong connection with each other, but also with the Robert Bosch Stiftung, allowing these relationships to continue to grow even after a program ends or a funding cycle comes to a close.
+Members meet and exchange, learn, collaborate and support each other on the online platform www.boschalumni.net.
+Both the network and the platform help members not only to maintain a strong connection with each other but also with the Robert Bosch Stiftung, allowing these relationships to continue to grow even after a program ends or a funding cycle comes to a close.
 In this way, the network serves as a living memory of the foundation’s work as well as a sustainable way to pursue its mission for years to come.

 A system of mutual support

 - Members contribute their diverse skills and backgrounds, as well as a shared commitment to creating impact.
-They support each other, organize events and trainings, and act as regional coordinators.
+They support each other, organize events and trainings, and act as conveners for regions, topics, or fields of expertise.

 - The Robert Bosch Stiftung provides access to its curated pool of 10,000+ impact-oriented professionals, as well as its reputation and resources.

-- The iac Berlin is responsible for designing, developing and constantly improving the network’s infrastructure.
+- Together with the network members, the iac Berlin designs, develops, and constantly improves the network’s infrastructure.

 These assets are integrated into a diverse range of engaging online and offline activities that enjoy a high level of participation by network members and encourage the development of trusting relationships—both of which are at the heart of any successful network.